m-h-narang/Tacotron2/README.md

 # Tacotron 2 on Hábrók — Speech Synthesis

-This project customizes the [NVIDIA Tacotron 2 implementation](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2) for training and inference on the Hábrók cluster as part of the Voice Technology MSc.
-2024–2025 Speech Synthesis 2 course.
+This project customizes the [NVIDIA Tacotron 2 implementation](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2) for training and inference on the Hábrók cluster.

 ---